wrench-project/eduwrench/web/_pedagogic_modules/multi_core_computing.md

 One motivation for running the tasks of an application on multiple cores is speed.
 For example, if you have tasks that a single core can complete in one hour, it will take four hours to complete four tasks.
-If you have two of these cores in a dual-core processor, now you can complete the same four tasks in two hours only.
+If you have two of these cores in a dual-core processor, now you can complete the same four tasks in only two hours.
 This concept is called **parallelism**: running multiple tasks at the same time, or *concurrently*, to complete a set of tasks faster.

-Unfortunately, most real-world applications do not have the ideal behavior above, that is, execute *n* times faster with *n* cores.
+Unfortunately, most real-world applications do not have the ideal parallelism behavior above, that is, executing *n* times faster with *n* cores.
 Instead, they execute less than *n* times faster.
 This may seem surprising, but comes about due to many reasons.
-In this module, we'll see one of these reasons.
+For instance, when two tasks execute concurrently on two different cores, they still compete for the memory hierarchy, e.g., the L3 cache and the memory bus, and we refer you to Computer Architecture textbooks for more details.
+In this module, unless specified otherwise, we assume that two tasks on two different cores proceed do not compete for the memory hierarchy.
+But even so, there  are still other reasons why an application cannot achieve ideal parallelism.

-To explore parallelism, we first have to define two interesting metrics:
+Before we get to these reasons, let us first define two crucial metrics:
 *Parallel Speedup* (or *Speedup*) and *Parallel Efficiency* (or *Efficiency*).